nanoporetech/dorado/README.md

 ## Known limitations

-* Multi-GPU currently does not work.
+* Multi-GPU support is limited and likely to work.
-* GPU memory utilisation is high (compared to [Bonito](https://github.com/nanoporetech/bonito)).
-This is being resolved.
+* GPU memory utilisation on Nvidia devices is high (compared to [Bonito](https://github.com/nanoporetech/bonito)).
+This issue is currently being investigated and resolved.
 * Support for M1 GPUs is should be considered experimental.